zweilosec/Infosec-Notes/windows-1/windows-basics.md

 - **Modify Task Conditions:**
   - In Task Scheduler GUI: Edit a task > "Conditions" tab (e.g., "Start only if idle", "Wake computer", "Start only if network available").
-  - PowerShell: Use `Set-ScheduledTask` with updated triggers/conditions.
+  - PowerShell: Use `Set-ScheduledTask -TaskName "MyTask" -Trigger $NewTrigger` with updated triggers/conditions.
 - **Set Dependencies:**
   - Use "Settings" tab to configure behavior if the task is already running, stop on battery, etc.
   - For complex dependencies, use scripts or event-based triggers.